descovi/simonini.github.io/_posts/2016-08-11-heroku-and-migration.md

 categories: rails heroku migration database
 ---

-In heroku when you relase a new version with you have to remember the migration.
+In [Heroku](http://heroku.com) when you relase a new version, you have to remember the migration:

     git push heroku master && heroku run rails db:migrate